aioha-hive/react-ui/README.md

 ## Usage

 1. Initialize Aioha and setup the provider at the root of your application.
-This may be in index.jsx, index.tsx or App.tsx depending on the framework you use.
+This may be in `index.jsx`, `index.tsx` or `App.tsx` depending on the framework you use.

 ```tsx
 import { initAioha } from '@aioha/aioha'